 - The average adult male needs to take in between 2,200 and 3,000 calories per day while the average adult female only needs between 1,600 and 2,400 depending on age and activity level.
 Let’s say that you are a moderately active female between the age of 19 and 30.
 You would need 2,000 calories per day.
 If your BMR is 600, then you would need to deficit 900 calories (1,500 – 600) which means you could eat 1,100 calories each day and still lose 3 pounds per week without exercising.
 For a male between the same age brackets, 2,600 calories per day minus your personal caloric burn number (1,500 – BMR) gives you your target caloric intake number, so with a BMR of 600, that male should eat 1,700 calories per day to lose three pounds per week (2,600 – 900).

-How to Lose Weight Fast and Safe—Exercising
+How to Lose Weight Fast and Easy – With or Without Exercise

 For comparison’s sake, you burn about 700 calories from jogging 7 miles, so it’s pretty clear that what you put into your body (and how you monitor it) is going to be the best way lose weight fast with or without exercising.
 Of course, if you add in a bit of exercise, you are going to be a lot healthier and safer, as well as it being the fastest way to lose weight.